rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 end
 ```

-`:output` could be defined the same way, only difference that it defines output from nested operations, so it arguments will hold its context.
+`:output` could be defined the same way, the only difference is that it defines output from nested operations, so its arguments will hold its context.

 ---

 ## Macro API

 Implementing your own macros helps to create reusable code.
-It’s advised to put macro code into namespaces to not pollute the global namespace.
+It’s advised to put the macro code into namespaces to not pollute the global namespace.

 The macro itself is a function.
 Per convention, the **name is capitalized**.
 You can specify any set of arguments (positional or kw-args), and it returns a 2-element array with the actual step to be inserted into the pipe and default options.